dartmouthrobotics/droplet_underwater_assembly/README.md

-# Main repository for underwater assembly code
+# Control software for the droplet underwater assembly robotic system